Arvoria/RobaseService/docs/Guide/usage.md

 ## Getting a Robase

-You can retrieve a Robase a number of ways at any level in your database.
-You can do this using the `:GetRobase()` method of RobaseService.
+You can retrieve a Robase object several ways at any level in your database.
+You can do this using the `#!lua :GetRobase()` method of RobaseService.
 This method has no required parameters - so you can access top-level elements in your database without creating new Robase objects for them - though, it is recommended to provide a name and create individual Robase objects for each top-level element you wish to work on, purely for readability-sake.

 + `name` The name of the element in your database that you wish to point the Robase to.

-+ `scope` The depth of the database, this is put before the name in the Url
++ `scope` The depth of the database, it is put before the name in the Url

 We will cover using both of these and neither of these in the following sections.